Off-screen drawing and alias (alpha)

 Alias icon:

-Once the alias is created, the effect is added in Offscreen drawing
+Once the alias is created, the effects are added in [Off-screen drawing].

-The opacity of the Offscreen drawing in the Inspector palette will have the following appearance.
+Setting the opacity of [Off-screen drawing] in the inspector palette will result in the following appearance.

-There are two objects for which aliases can be created
+There are two types of objects for which aliases can be created.

-If the part is an alias, the objects in the part are drawn according to the drawing order in the part.
+If a part is an alias, the objects in the part are drawn according to the draw order in the part.

-The following is what the inspector palette will look like when an alias is selected.
+The inspector palette displays the following items when an alias is selected.

 ---|---|---|